 The 10 Hz data was used to identify curtains with two criteria that are described below: a high spatial correlation, and prominently peaked.
-Before we applied the identification criteria, the AC6-B time series was shifted by the in-track lag to spatially align it with the AC6-A time series.
+Before we applied the identification criteria, the AC6-B time series was shifted by the in-track lag to align it with the AC6-A time series spatially.

 The first identification criterion is a 1-second rolling Pearson correlation applied to both time series.
 Spatial features with a correlation greater than 0.8 are considered highly correlated.
-The second criterion is applied to any features that are highly correlated, to check if they are also prominently peaked.
-To find peaked precipitation, we used a method similar to the method used by Blum et al. (2015) to identify precipitation bands and by Greeley et al. (2019) to identify microbursts.
+The second criterion is applied to any highly correlated features to check if they are also prominently peaked.
+To find peaked precipitation, we used a method similar to the technique used by Blum et al. (2015) to identify precipitation bands, and by Greeley et al. (2019) to identify microbursts.
 Our method quantified the number of Poisson standard deviations, σ, that a dos1 count rate is above a 10-second centered running average,√ B10.
-Locations where dos1 is at least two σ above B10, in otherwords dos1 > 2 B10 + B10, are considered prominently peaked.
+Locations where dos1 is at least two σ above B10, in other words, dos1 > 2 B10 + B10, are considered prominently peaked.

 We tuned the detection parameters to identify many candidate curtains while being feasible to check every detection.
-One author visually inspected 6,149 candidate curtains and 1,634 quality curtains were confirmed.
+One author visually inspected 6,149 candidate curtains, and 1,634 quality curtains were confirmed.
 Four curtain examples are shown in Fig. 1.
-In each example, the unmodified time series is shown in the top row and the spatially aligned time series the bottom row.
+In each instance, the unmodified time series is shown in the top row and the spatially aligned time series in the bottom row.
 The in-track lag used to shift the bottom row is annotated by dt, corresponding to an AC6 in-track separation annotated by s.
 The bottom row shows highly correlated curtains observed at the same location for at least 3 to 26 seconds.

 4.2 Differentiating Between Drifting and Precipitating Curtains

 The AC6 dosimeters lack the necessary pitch angle resolution to differentiate between drifting and precipitating electrons to test the Blake and O’Brien (2016) hypothesis that curtains are the drifting remnants of microbursts.
-Fortunately, one common method

-20 25 30 35 35 40 45 50 00 05 10 55 00 05 10 AC6A seconds after AC6A seconds after AC6A seconds after AC6A seconds after 2015/10/28 03:19:00 2015/04/04 15:02:00 2015/05/12 21:26:00 2017/01/22 09:59:00

-Figure 1.
-Four examples showing the > 30 keV electron time series data taken by AC6 at the same time (unshifted) in the top row and at the same position (shifted by dt seconds) in the bottom row.
-AC6-A, whose data is shown with red curves, was s kilometers ahead of AC6-B. To show the data at the same position the AC6-B time series was shifted by the in-track lag annotated by dt.
-These examples show that curtain precipitation was highly correlated for up to 26 seconds.

-of distinguishing between precipitating, drifting, and trapped particles is using particle measurements in conjunction with the location of the South Atlantic Anomaly (SAA).
+Fortunately, one standard method of distinguishing between precipitating, drifting, and trapped particles are using particle measurements in conjunction with the location of the South Atlantic Anomaly (SAA).

-Earth’s magnetic field is asymmetric, which creates a region of weaker magnetic field in the South Atlantic Ocean called the South Atlantic Anomaly.
+Earth’s magnetic field is asymmetric and has a region of a weaker magnetic field in the South Atlantic Ocean called the South Atlantic Anomaly.
 The weaker magnetic field in the SAA naturally differentiates particles by pitch angle into trapped and quasi-trapped populations.
-While some particles observed in LEO are trapped and will execute closed drift paths, most particles observed in LEO are quasi-trapped: they drift around the Earth until they reach the SAA.
-Within the SAA, the weaker magnetic field strength can lower the particle’s mirror point altitude into the atmosphere, where collisions with the atmospheric ions are more numerous and the particle is lost.
+While some particles observed in LEO are trapped and will execute closed drift paths, most particles found in LEO are quasi-trapped: they drift around the Earth until they reach the SAA.
+Within the SAA, the weaker magnetic field strength can lower the particle’s mirror point altitude into the atmosphere, where collisions with the atmospheric neutrals and ions are more numerous, and the particle is lost.